jbhopkins/bioxtasraw/installer/readme_making_linux_deb_installer.txt

-Making the .deb installer uses pyinstaller (tested on 3.6.0).
-This must be done with miniconda to properly package the LLVMLite package for numba.
+Making the .deb installer uses pyinstaller This must be done with miniconda to properly package the LLVMLite package for numba.
 In order to set up the proper build environment, simply install from source as in the RAW documentation, then additionally install pyinstaller through pip or conda: pip install pyinstaller.

-Note: currently requires setuptools<45 to work.

 Steps:
 1)  Install fakeroot, lintian: sudo apt-get install fakeroot lintian